odoo-dev/odoo/doc/webservices/odoo.rst

 integration with various tools.
 Part of the :ref:`reference/orm/model` API is easily available over XML-RPC_ and accessible from a variety of languages.

-..
-Odoo XML-RPC idiosyncrasies:
-   * uses multiple endpoint and a nested call syntax instead of a "hierarchical" server structure (e.g. ``odoo.res.partner.read()``)
-   * uses its own own manual auth system instead of basic auth or sessions (basic is directly supported the Python and Ruby stdlibs as well as ws-xmlrpc, not sure about ripcord)
-   * own auth is inconvenient as (uid, password) have to be explicitly passed into every call.
-Session would allow db to be stored as well These issues are especially visible in Java, somewhat less so in PHP

 Connection
 ==========